LukasBombach/LukasBombach.github.io/_posts/2015-04-06-videos-with-node-webkit.md

 ## Download / Demo / tl;dr

-You can download the final project from GitHub, the code is quite simple:
+You can download the final project from GitHub, the code is quite simple:<br />
 [https://github.com/LukasBombach/nw-webchimera-demos](https://github.com/LukasBombach/nw-webchimera-demos)

 ## WebChimera